The Revengers' Comedies: World Premiere Reviews

 Jon Strickland is an admirable foil as her reluctant, ineffectual partner, and in a play boasting more than 20 characters, there are some lovely comic cameos.
 As well as Shankley's unspeakable businessman, I particularly enjoyed Clare Skinner as a terrified, self-effacing servant girl and Rupert Vansittart as one of the dramatist's most memorably odious husbands.

-The Revengers' Comedies on separate nights.
+As well as the marathon double-bill, it is possible to see The Revengers' Comedies on separate nights.
 Whichever way you choose, however, I fear that on this occasion more Ayckbourn means less."

 (Daily Telegraph, 15 June 1989)